JKKross/dumb_lib/README.md

 (For this reason, I may never take this lib over the v1.0 mark - we'll see)

+### NOTES

+- Originally, I pretty much tried to copy the stb libraries style (i.e. "define your own allocator" etc.), but since this library is meant basically just for my own use, I decided to make it more opinionated.

+Once again, that basically means: DO NOT USE THIS LIBRARY!
+Of course you are free to do so, or to read through the source, yank the parts you like out etc.

+- If you're wondering why there are no "//" comments, it's because they are not part of the C89 standart.
+For rationale to comply with C89 see [Dependable C](https://www.dependablec.org/)

+- If you are wondering why I decided to use single-header style for the library, see [Sean Barrett's explanation](https://github.com/nothings/stb?tab=readme-ov-file#why-single-file-headers)

 ### Tested on

 [2025/09/05]